 We’re not interested in building a 10,000 person Slack or hosting webinars with celebrity founders.
 That kind of interaction doesn’t change anyone’s life.

 Our focus is to be the most valuable source in the world for intimate founder conversations.
 No matter how large Thrive becomes, the rooms will always feel small, vetted, and intentional.
-Members will grow with their peer group for decades, or as long as they’re a founder.
+Members will grow with their Core Group for decades, or as long as they’re a founder.

-The goal is simple: for every founder in Thrive to jump into their peer group and have the best conversation of their month.
+The goal is simple: for every founder in Thrive to jump into their Core Group and have the best conversations of their month.

 That’s what real community feels like.
 It’s what I would have given anything to find when I was building my first company.
 And it’s what I’ll spend my life making sure the right founders can experience.